Something about me and about counselling

 Positive Outcome for Dissociative Survivors (PODS) training for therapists working with survivors of child sex abuse – including ‘Child Sexual Abuse – Hope for Healing’ and ‘Trauma, Dissociation and Recovery – Healing the Brain’.

 National Coalition-Building Institute (NCBI) Diversity Training.
-A rich gathering of people from diverse background and superbly facilitated – this training offered me a way of exploring my prejudices and assumptions whilst also creating a healing space for connection and understanding.
+A rich gathering of people from diverse background – this training offered me a way of exploring my prejudices and assumptions whilst also creating a healing space for connection and understanding.